Rancho Little Temecula: Apis Adobe

 Apis built two adobes on his land; the second is still referred to as the Apis Adobe.
 Apis built the later adobe house on the south side of Temecula Creek at the point where the road, part of the Southern Emigrant Trail, crossed the creek to the north side of the creek, just upstream from the Luiseño village on the creek.
 In 1858, the Apis Adobe had become the location of the Temecula stagecoach station of the Butterfield Overland Mail.
 The foundation of the building was studied and archaeologically excavated in 1989, in anticipation of new development.
 In 1990, the adobe site was bulldozed.

 Wolf Store

 The Wolf Store was built by Louis Wolf on the north bank of Temecula Creek, on the west side of the place where the old road from Los Angeles to Fort Yuma crossed the creek.
 It was directly across the creek from the old Luiseño village and northwest of the Apis Adobe, the former Butterfeild Overland Mail stage station.
 It was the center of the old settlement of Temecula before the town relocated to the west along the railroad.
-Later the building was incorporated into the Vail Ranch headquarters; the store still remains, but is in need of restoration.
+Later the building was incorporated into the Vail Ranch headquarters; the store still remains.
+The store is now part of Vail Headquarters, a shopping center built around the ranch headquarters buildings.